Company setup

 • Emirates ID card.
 Commonly received within 3 to 4 working days of biometric capture.

-These are operational timings we see in practice on this profile — not guarantees, and not what every founder experiences on every file.
-Founders with more complex residency situations (existing UAE visas, family-visa sequencing, medical follow-ups) take longer.
+These are operational timings we see in practice on this profile — not guarantees, and not what every owner experiences on every setup.
+Owners with more complex residency situations (existing UAE visas, family-visa sequencing, medical follow-ups) take longer.

 Why the Emirates ID matters operationally